Private Use Terminals (TUPs)

-The regulatory framework of the ports sector (Federal Law # 12,815/ 2013 and Decree # 8,033/ 2013) defined new terms for exploitation of Private Use Terminals (TUPs), Cargo Outflow Station (ETC), Tourism Port Facility (IPT) and Small Port Facility (IP4).
+The new regulatory framework for the port sector (Law 12815 / 2013 and Decree 8033 / 2013) set new terms for the exploration of Private Use Terminals (TUP), Cargo Transhipment Stations (ETC), Tourist Facilities in Ports (IPT) and Small-scale Port Facilities (IP4).

-The port authorisation will have a 25 years period, extendable in successive periods, as long as the port activity is kept and the entity responsible for the authorisation provides the necessary investments for expansion and modernisation of the ports.
+The port authorization will last up to 25 years, renewable for successive periods as long as the port activity is maintained and the authorized party promotes the necessary investments for expansion and modernization of port facilities.

-Companies or entities constituted by Brazilian laws, with headquarters and management within Brazil, either isolated or in consortiums.
+Companies or entities organized under Brazilian laws, with headquarters and management in Brazil, alone or in consortium can participate.

-According to the new legislation, those interested in obtaining authorisation for port facilities outside the organised port area can make a request to the National Water Transport Agency (ANTAQ) at anytime.
+According to the new legislation, those interested in obtaining authorization for port facility outside the organized port area can submit a request to the National Agency for Waterway Transportation (ANTAQ) at any time.

-Within 15 days, counted from the date the documentation is received by ANTAQ, the Secretariat of Ports (SEP), who is the granting power, will analyse the location feasibility (possibility of physical implementation of two or more ports in the same geographic region that does not affect either) of the arrangement.
-It will also analyse the adequacy regarding guidelines of the planning and of the ports sector politics, as provisioned in Federal Law # 12,815, Article 15.
+Within 15 days from the date the documentation from ANTAQ is received, the Secretariat of Ports of the Presidency (SEP / PR), which is the Granting Authority will analyse the locational viability of the enterprise (possibility of physical implementation of two or more port facilities in the same geographic region that does not generate operational difficulties to any of them).
+It will also examine the adequacy to the guidelines on planning and on port sector policies, in accordance with Law 12815 / 2013 in Article 15.

-Transferring the authorisation rights, since preserved the conditions established on the original contract, will not depend on a new adhesion contract, being enough the approval by the Secretariat of Ports, as seen in Portaria SEP 249, published on 05/12/2013.
+The authorization of transfer of ownership, as long as the conditions established in the original contract are kept, does not depend on a new adhesion contract, just the approval of the SEP / PR is needed, as indicated in SEP Ordinance 249, published on 05.12.2013.

-The increase of flow capacity or storage of the port is also independent of new adhesion contract, since there is no expansion of the original area.
-This information is in Decree # 8,033/ 2013, Article 35 and in Portaria SEP 249.
+Increased handling or storage capacity of the port facility is also exempted from a new adhesion contract, provided there is no expansion of the original area.
+As set out in Article 35 of Decree 8033 / 2013 and aforementioned ordinance.

-SEP can also skip the emission of a new authorisation in cases of alteration in cargo flow type or expansion of the port area - located outside the organised port – that does not exceed 25% of the original area, since there is vocational feasibility, meeting Portaria SEP 110/2013.
+SEP / PR may waive the issuance of a new authorization, in case of change in the cargo handled or expansion of the port area - located outside the organized port - provided they do not exceed 25% of the original area and that there is highest and best use, according to SEP Ordinance 110/2013.